-"Number and Caption of Case "Number and Caption of Adversary Proceeding "Certificate Required by LR 5004 "The undersigned, counsel of record for, certifies that the following have an interest in the outcome of this adversary proceeding: (List the names of all such parties including the names of all parent, subsidiary, affiliate, and/or insider of the named nonindividual parties, and identify their interests.)
+"Number and Caption of Case " "Number and Caption of Adversary Proceeding " "Certificate Required by LR 5004" "The undersigned, counsel of record for, certifies that the following have an interest in the outcome of this adversary proceeding: (List the names of all such parties including the names of all parent, subsidiary, affiliate, and/or insider of the named nonindividual parties, and identify their interests.)
 "These representations are made to enable judges of the court to evaluate possible recusal.
-"Attorney of Record for" (b) If there are no known interested parties other than those participating in the adversary proceeding, a statement to that effect will satisfy this rule.
+"Attorney of Record for"

+- (b) If there are no known interested parties other than those participating in the adversary proceeding, a statement to that effect will satisfy this rule. - (c) There is a continuing obligation to update this information in accordance with this rule.